ark22oct/Database-Systems/README.md

 # Project (Hotel Management System) Overview

-1. Database Schema Design: Defines the database schema for managing various aspects of a hotel, including amenities, guests, rooms, departments, employees, and facilitates
+1. ***Database Schema Design:*** Defines the database schema for managing various aspects of a hotel, including amenities, guests, rooms, departments, employees, and facilitates
    relationships between them.

-2. Normalization: The database schema is normalized up to BCNF to ensure efficient storage, minimize redundancy, and maintain data integrity.
+2. ***Normalization:*** The database schema is normalized up to BCNF to ensure efficient storage, minimize redundancy, and maintain data integrity.

-3. SQL Queries: A wide range of SQL queries is provided to retrieve, insert, update, and delete data from the database.
+3. ***SQL Queries:*** A wide range of SQL queries is provided to retrieve, insert, update, and delete data from the database.
 These queries enable various functionalities such as managing       guests, rooms, employees, departments, and amenities.

-4. Relational Algebra: Relational algebra expressions are provided alongside SQL queries, demonstrating the theoretical foundation of relational databases and equivalent operations.
+4. ***Relational Algebra:*** Relational algebra expressions are provided alongside SQL queries, demonstrating the theoretical foundation of relational databases and equivalent operations.
    Unix Shell Implementation: Shell scripts are included to facilitate database management tasks such as table creation, data population, query execution, and table deletion using Unix    shell commands.

-5. Java UI: A Java program is developed to provide a user-friendly interface for interacting with the hotel management system.
+5. ***Java UI:*** A Java program is developed to provide a user-friendly interface for interacting with the hotel management system.
 It connects to the Oracle database, executes SQL queries,    and performs CRUD operations on tables.

-## Entity-Relation Diagram:
+## ER Diagram:
 <img width="1000" alt="Screen Shot 2024-05-01 at 5 37 45 PM" src="https://github.com/ark22oct/Database-Systems/assets/77360623/85d02395-3f1a-4e4a-bd6f-8f19dc5aafcf">

 ## Unix Shell Implementation: